 I am honored to have been a part of the Program for Students Abroad.
 It was a great mix of tours, history, present culture, and important education.
 I absolutely recommend this program.”

 College and graduate students of all religious, ethnic, and cultural backgrounds and majors are eligible to apply online.
 All programs begin Thursday evening and end Sunday evening.
 Housing is available Sunday evening upon request.
 Participants are responsible for arranging individual transportation to and from Kraków.

-Please contact Yael Friedman at AJC@mjhnyc.org with questions.
+Please contact AJC staff at AJC@mjhnyc.org with questions.

 The Auschwitz Jewish Center (AJC) in Oświęcim, operated by the Museum of Jewish Heritage — A Living Memorial to the Holocaust, is just two miles from the Auschwitz–Birkenau death camps.
 The only Jewish presence in the vicinity of Auschwitz, the Center opened its doors in September 2000 so that people from around the world could gather to learn, pray, and remember the victims of the Holocaust.

 The Auschwitz Jewish Center offers programs for students from around the world.
 Students from the US may participate in the American Service Academies Program for future military officers, the Auschwitz Jewish Center Fellows Program for graduate students, the Human Rights Summer Program, and the Program for Students Abroad.
 The Center offers award-winning initiatives for Polish students and teachers, programs for Polish and European law enforcement, and public programs for visitors.